lyft/clutch/examples/kubernetes/README.md

 Kubernetes Example
 ===

+If you dont have a Kubernetes cluster avaiable you can use [minikube](https://minikube.sigs.k8s.io/docs/start/) to provision a local cluster.

 To deploy a working clutch deployment on an existing Kubernetes cluster:

 1. Install kubectl and set up `~/.kube/config` to point to your cluster.